-The Maine Lobster Promotion Council (MLPC) markets and promotes the sale of Maine lobster in local, regional, national and world markets year-round.
+The Maine Lobster Marketing Collaborative markets and promotes the sale of Maine lobster in local, regional, national and world markets year-round.

-ORGANIZATION .
+The Maine State Legislature established the Maine Lobster Promotion Council in

-The Maine State Legislature established the Maine Lobster Promotion Council in 1991 at the request of the Maine lobster industry.
-The Council is a public instrumentality of the state, funded primarily through assessments paid by lobster license holders and managed by a nine member Board of Directors composed of three harvesters, three dealers/processors, and three public members.
+1991 at the request of the Maine lobster industry.
+In 2013, the Maine Lobster Promotion Council was renamed the Maine Lobster Marketing Collaborative (MLMC).
+The MLMC is funded through 2018 at which point its efforts will be evaluated by a third party, independent auditor to ascertain the effectiveness of all its activities between the years 2014-2018.
+The MLMC is a public instrumentality of the State, funded primarily through assessments paid by lobster license holders and managed by an 11-member Board of Directors composed of four harvesters, three dealers/processors and two public members,the Commissioner of the Department of Marine Resources and the Commissioner of the Department of Economic and Community Development (or the Commissioners' designees).

-The Maine Lobster Promotion Council (MLPC) markets the Maine Lobster brand to consumer and trade audiences around the globe.
-The objective of the Council is to support brand awareness and premium positioning for Maine Lobster in order to maintain consumer interest and demand for Maine Lobster and thereby supporting the value of the brand for all sectors of the industry.
+The MLMC markets the Maine Lobster brand to consumer and trade audiences around the globe.
+The objective of the MLMC is to support brand awareness and premium positioning for Maine Lobster in order to maintain interest and demand for Maine Lobster and thereby support the value of the brand for all sectors of the industry.